hatben/todd/README.md

 # Hosting Options
 [Hosting Suggestions](https://docs.battlesnake.com/references/hosting-suggestions)

-## Replit
+## CodeAnywhere setup

- - login with github
+ - Create account and login
+ - Verify email
- - choose create
+ - choose create container
- - pick languge you would like
+ - name container and choose stack you want to use
  - copy url to snake (use http not https)
+ - - this is found on the codeanywhere dashboard under your containers info
  - start programming routes

 ## Heroku setup